any-docs/css/content/guides/transforms/using/index.md

 ### Perspective

-The first element to set is the {{cssxref("perspective")}}.
+The first element to set is the `perspective`.
 The perspective is what gives us the 3D impression.
 The farther from the viewer the elements are, the smaller they are.

 #### Setting perspective